openstack/heat/doc/source/template_guide/basic_resources.rst

 Create and manage a router
 --------------------------
-Use the :hotref:`OS::Neutron::Router` resource to create a router.
+Use the :ref:`OS::Neutron::Router` resource to create a router.
 You can define its gateway with the ``external_gateway_info`` property:

 .. code-block:: yaml